Thi334/Portfolio/README.md

 # Thaiecia Williams' Portfolio

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio website.
 This project showcases who I am, my academic background, and some of the work I’ve done so far.
 It's built with passion, creativity, and my growing skills in web development.

 ## Table of Contents
 - [Project Features](#project-features)